yaowei1024/yaowei1024.github.io/_pages/about.md

 My current research interests are focused on exploring LLM and Large Multimodal Models self-alignment and building Large Multimodal Models for embodied AI.

+I’m looking for a PhD position starting in Sept of 2024.

 [//]: # (My particular interest lies in designing for sequential decision-making, utilizing unified approaches to learn from diverse and/or unlabeled sequential data, and boarder logistic and applications with large foundation models.)